stargate-bukkit/Stargate-Bukkit/README.md

   cosmetic:
-    rememberDestination - Whether to set the first destination as the last used destination for all gates sortNetworkDestinations - If true, network lists will be sorted alphabetically. mainSignColor - This allows you to specify the color of the gate signs. highlightSignColor - This allows you to specify the color of the sign markings.
+    rememberDestination - Whether to set the first destination as the last used destination for all gates sortNetworkDestinations - If true, network lists will be sorted alphabetically. mainSignColor - This allows you to specify the color of the gate signs.
+Use a color code such as WHITE,BLACK,YELLOW or a hex color code such as '#ed76d9'.
+You need quotes around hex color codes. highlightSignColor - This allows you to specify the color of the sign markings.
+Use a color code such as WHITE,BLACK,YELLOW or a hex color code such as '#ed76d9'.
+You need quotes around hex color codes.
+    perSignColors: - A list of per-sign color specifications.
+Format: "SIGN_TYPE:mainColor,highlight_color".
+The SIGN_TYPE is OAK for an oak sign, DARK_OAK for a dark oak sign and so on.
+The colors can be "default" to use the color specified in "mainSignColor" or "highlightSignColor", "inverted" to use the inverse color of the default color, a normal color such as BLACK,WHITE,YELLOW or a hex color code such as #ed76d9.
   integrity:
     destroyedByExplosion - Whether to destroy a stargate with explosions, or stop an explosion if it contains a gates controls. verifyPortals - Whether or not all the non-sign blocks are checked to match the gate layout when an old stargate is loaded at startup.